TetronIO/JIM/README.md

 ## Scenarios
 JIM is designed to support the following common IGA scenarios:
-- Synchronise users from HCM (aka HR) systems to directories and apps
+- Synchronise users from HR systems to directories, apps and systems
-- Synchronise attributes back to HCM systems, i.e. email address, telephone numbers, etc.
+- Synchronise attributes back to HR systems, i.e. email address, telephone numbers, etc.
-- Centrally manage user entitlements, i.e. group memberships in directories and apps
+- Centrally manage user entitlements, i.e. group memberships in directories, apps and systems
-- Perform domain consolidations, i.e. to prepare for migrating to the cloud, simplification, or for organisational mergers
+- Facilitate domain consolidations, i.e. to prepare for migrating to the cloud, simplification, or for organisational mergers
-- Perform domain migrations, i.e. to facilitate divestitures
+- Facilitate domain migrations, i.e. divestitures
 - Identity fusing - bring together user/entitlement data from various business apps and systems

 ## Deployment
-JIM runs in Docker containers and can be deployed onto on-premises infrastructure (no Internet connection required for air-gapped networks) or Cloud container services, such as Microsoft Azure or AWS.
+JIM runs in a Docker stack using containers and can be deployed to on-premises infrastructure (no Internet connection required for air-gapped networks), or Cloud container services, such as Microsoft Azure or AWS.

 Various topologies are planned, depending on your needs:
 - Standalone (single-server, built-in database): Perfect for smaller organisations or pre-production environments.
 The current topology.